Urinary incontinence is an unpleasant side effect that can occur after treatment for prostate cancer.

-While there are different types — and varying levels of leakage — it may generally be described as the inability to control or stop urine from flowing.
+While there are different types — and varying levels of leakage — it is generally described as the inability to control or stop urine from flowing.

 This is common after treatment for prostate cancer, due to either damage or removal of a bladder sphincter, which is a muscular valve that keeps urine from escaping the bladder.
 Men have two bladder sphincters.
 One of them is typically removed during radical prostatectomy.

 Recovery takes time

 After surgery for prostate cancer, a man is expected to regain control of his bladder within a few months.

-You can buy these pads at most supermarkets and drugstores.
-You can also consider buying a protective plastic sheet for your bed and a plastic chair pad (for when the catheter is first removed), which may also be available in some drug stores.
+You can buy pads at most supermarkets and drugstores.
+You can also consider buying a protective plastic sheet for your bed and a plastic chair pad for when the catheter is first removed.
+They are usually available in drug stores.

 Some men find that they may dribble more at the end of the day.
 Caffeine can increase both frequency and urgency of urination, so it is a good idea to stay away from any drinks or foods that have caffeine.

-Your loved one's doctor may also recommend Kegel exercises to help strengthen the bladder muscles.
+The doctor may also recommend Kegel exercises to help strengthen the bladder muscles.

 If leaking continues

-Urinary leakage can be a great source of frustration and embarrassment — perhaps even greater than impotence — because a man is reminded of his problem every day.
+Urinary leakage can be a great source of frustration and embarrassment — perhaps even greater than impotence — because a man is reminded of the problem every day.

 If the doctor determines there are no other problems, one of the following options may be suggested: